 Justin and Chris married in 2018.
-One of their friends, who happened to be on church staff, married them.
-After this, leadership told staff that this wouldn’t be allowed in the future, a staff member marrying a gay couple.
-Their friend, Ebela, quit her job.
+One of their friends, Ebele, who happened to be on Soul City church staff, married them.
+After church leadership found out about this, they told the rest of staff that this wouldn’t be allowed in the future, a staff member marrying a gay couple.
+Ebele quit Soul City shortly after.

 Johnny: I used to think I was going to make a difference.
-But after Ebela left, I knew I couldn’t do anything.
+But after Ebele left, I knew I couldn’t do anything.
 There was no changing Soul City’s mind.

-Johnny: We were having a meeting, and the Director calls it out.
+Johnny: We were having a meeting, and the Youth Director calls it out.
 “Something feels off,” he says.
 And I told him.
 “I’m struggling with this.
-It’s hard for me to be invested, if in the backburner, I know I’m not included from the church’s perspective.”
+It’s hard for me to be invested, if in the back-burner, I know I’m not included from the church’s perspective.”
 We didn’t come to any resolve.
-Well, we met again soon after, and It was the same vibe.
+Well, we met again soon after, and it was the same vibe.
 So the Youth Director said something was off again.

 Out of nowhere, I started sobbing.